 11. Cheap Cleaning Supplies from the Dollar Tree Store

-Microfiber dusters, brooms, buckets, clothespins, and more are available at Dollar Tree.
+Microfiber dusters, brooms, buckets, clothespins, and more cleaning supplies are available at Dollar Tree.
 Sometimes, it really isn’t worth even a dollar, but other times, the items are great and are well worth stocking up!

 12. Microfiber Towels for Prepping

 We use these microfiber towels for so many things – for dusting, cleaning, and quick spill cleanups.
 You can find large ones in the automotive sections, mesh-backed ones in the kitchen section, and multi-packs around the store.
 These are great to use instead of paper towels, and we keep a big supply for all sorts of uses.

 13. Budget-Friendly Office Supplies from Tree Dollar

 Organizers, pens, pencils, mailers, and more can be found at most dollar stores.
 While this may look like an organizational issue and not preparedness, things like pencil boxes can have a new life as a first aid kit.
 A bubble mailer can house seeds for the next season, binders and dividers can be made into Family Emergency Binders.

 Clipboards work great to keep wipe off inventory pages on the wall.
 File pockets can be good for keeping important papers together for your go-bag.